avolden/vscode-parallel-stacks/README.md

 TODO info to open webview

-## Known Issues

-- Nodes with multiple threads cannot show the treads IDs and their name.

 ## Roadmap/TODO list

-- [ ] Show tooltip on nodes having multiple threads
 - [ ] Change active stack item in the webview (Currently impossible, see microsoft/vscode#281784)